 No matter what type of Development situation you find yourself in (non-profit, secular or sacred), if you don’t have a personal faith life, and you don’t pray, I believe you haven’t got a prayer.
 The job of the development director is to serve the organization and advance it toward its vision.
 There are no great rewards for it.
 Prayer is the power that pulls all things together for good and keeps priorities in perspective since Development is also an act of service!
 It is a ministry to those that have been blessed with gifts to encourage them to share their gifts with those who can put them toward making a noble purpose a reality.

-But then someone reminded me that CHANGE is 6 attributes, and that I’m all about 5’s – specifically because 5 elements produce a complete system, and each system has an emergent result.
+While CHANGE was a great acronym to describe the elements of the systemic action of Development, someone reminded me that CHANGE is 6 attributes, and that I’m all about 5’s – specifically because 5 elements produce a complete system, and each system has an emergent result.
 Further, nobody likes “change,” even though it’s the only constant there is.
 Change brings about more changes, and is always thought about in the “macro” sense (that is, change is always considered to be “big”).
 Also, “Change is Constantly Having A New Growth Event,” because to change is to grow.

 Therefore, the acronym became ANGEL – Appeals, Networking, Gifts and Grants, Events (instead of happenings) and List Management.